getify/foi-lang/formalization-work/Foi-Specification.md

   any entry position, so the merge is order-sensitive rather than base-plus-overrides.

-Projection is decidable now. §9.9's Record and Tuple item blocks the surface for *writing* such a type down; it does not block deriving one.
+Projection is decidable now, and §9.6.3 is the surface for writing such a type down.
 The parameter-side asymmetry appears here too: inference may hold a projected shape that no declaration surface currently expresses.

 **Depth is arbitrary and the walk terminates.** Forward projection consumes one path segment per step and is trivially finite.
 Building a